-7 Generator Interface Protection
+7 Customer G59 Protection

-Generator Interface Protection Generally
+G59 Protection Generally

-It is the customer's responsibility to ensure that the operation of any generators in parallel with WPD's Distribution System conforms to National Engineering Recommendations, as amended from time to time.
+It is the customer's responsibility to ensure that the operation of any generators in parallel with WPD's Distribution System conforms to National Engineering Recommendations G59: 'Recommendations for the Connection of Generating Plant to the Distribution Systems of Licensed Distribution Network Operators' (ENA ER G59) as amended from time to time.
 This will include a requirement for interface protection, including loss of mains protection.
 The detail of this protection is to be agreed with WPD.